AlexanderOtavka/fastpipe/README.md

 [![NPM version][npm-image]][npm-url]
 [![License][license-image]][license-url]

-> Create nested streams, similar to lazypipe but one-use only.
+> Create nested streams, similar to lazypipe but cleaner syntax and one-use only.

 ## Usage